jordigb4/NER_crf/README.md

-# NER_crf
-Named Entity Recognition with Conditional Random Fields
+# Named Entity Recognition with Conditional Random Fields

 <a name="readme-top"></a>

 <!-- PROJECT LOGO -->